 | Components | Logo, color palette, typography, imagery style, brand voice, values, personality | Logo usage rules, color codes, font specifications, spacing requirements, dos and don'ts |

-Brand identity is the complete visual and strategic system that makes your brand recognizable and memorable.
-It's not just a logo—it's the entire sensory experience that represents your organization to the world.
+Brand identity is the complete visual and strategic system that makes your company recognizable and credible.
+It covers the full sensory experience that represents your organization to the world: not just your logo, but every visual and verbal element that someone encounters when they come into contact with your brand.

 A comprehensive brand identity includes several connected elements: